apache/lucy-clownfish/runtime/core/Clownfish/Docs/WritingClasses.md

 For returned objects with non-incremented return type, usually no additional handling of reference counts is required.
-Only if an object is returned from an accessor or a collection object and the caller wants to use the object longer than the returning object retains a reference, it must increment the reference count itself and decrement when the object is no longer used.
+Only if an object is returned from an accessor or a container object and the caller wants to use the object longer than the returning object retains a reference, it must increment the reference count itself and decrement when the object is no longer used.

-=head3 Decremented parameters
+### Decremented parameters

 Decremented parameters must be pointers to Clownfish objects.
 The function will either decrement the reference count of the passed-in object or retain a